 Freshly: The meal delivery service has partnered with Nestlé to donate $500,000 to Meals on Wheels America.
-Have chef-created, healthy meals delivered right to your door?
+Have chef-created, healthy meals dropoff courier right to your door?

 Hydrant: The hydration-focused company is donating 6,000 rapid rehydration packs to doctors, nurses, and hospital administrators, as well as offering free products to healthcare workers who DM them on Instagram.
 Hydrants drink packs infuse electrolytes into your beverages without all the added sugar that comes with sports drinks.